 Ben Gelt – Board Chair

-Ben Gelt is an entrepreneur and consultant, focused on public affairs and business development.
-A respected political strategist and policy expert, Ben co-founded the Organic Cannabis Association in 2015.
+Ben Gelt is an entrepreneur and consultant specializing in business development and strategic communications.
+A respected political strategist and policy expert, Ben co-founded the Organic Cannabis Association (now the Cannabis Certification Council) in 2015.

 Laura Day – Vice Chair

 Laura Day is the Operations Manager at Yerba Buena Farms in Portland, Oregon.
 Laura graduated Summa Cum Laude from Northern Arizona University with a degree in Environmental Science focusing on Sustainable Communities.